Effective structure for screenwriters who create their own series!

 Week 2: TONALITY.

-We express out voice playfully in a scene.
+We express this playfully in a scene.
 How does an exchange of typical inhabitants of the world sound?
-Where is the comedy/ the abyss/ how does the tension built up?
+Where is the comedy/ the abyss/ what builds the tension?

 Week 3: MAIN CHARACTERS.

-Assignment: introduce the main characters of your series (about two pages of text).
+Assignment: introduce the ENSEMBLE of your series (about two pages of text).

 Describe the necessary transformations your lead characters will undergo.
-Or if not, where their static quality lie.
+Or if they don't, where their static qualities lie.
 Take into account your tonality and world.

 Week 4: CONFLICT.

-Task: write a scene deep in the conflict, make it very clear (about 2- 3 pages of scenic dialogue).
+Task: write a scene exploring the CENTRAL CONFLICT inside the WORLD, in a chosen TONE, between your CHARACTERS (about 2- 3 pages of scenic dialogue).

-Conclusion: Now revise the LOGLINE from the 1st week.
+Conclusion: get feedback, integrate new insights, and revise the LOGLINE from the 1st week.

 The training will be held as an interactive online workshop within Scriptdock.
 Only participants will have access to reading, uploading, and commenting on colleagues' posts.

-* These sample texts are bibles and pilots in various genres from well-known international series.
+* These sample texts are bibles and pilots in various genres from well-known, RECENTLY NOMINATED international series.
 German and English reading samples.
 More English ones, actually.
 Reading is done according to own preference.

 How do I sign up?